-You will need to provide details of your motivations, previous experience, availability and select job roles and occupational areas in which you have a genuine interest in learning more about.
+In the application you will need to provide details of your motivations, availability and occupational areas of interest.
 The work shadowing programme is designed to broaden your understanding of the job market and as such you will not apply to a particular organisation but will be assigned to a host that best fits your expressed interests.
 As a result, you should give as much information as possible in your application so we can make the best possible match.

 Work shadowing is an unpaid experiential learning experience which gives short exposure to a professional environment.
 As such you will not be in receipt of a salary for the time spent with an organisation however reasonable travel costs and expenses can be paid for students from low income backgrounds.